|

 God.

-The Israelites had travelled three days from Rameses (Num 33:3-7), walked
+The Israelites had travelled three days from Rameses (Num 33:3-7),

-travelled three further days into the wilderness (Num 33:8).
-On the 7th
+night) and then travelled three further days into the wilderness

-day they rested and held a feast to God, as Moses had been previously
+(Num 33:8).
+On the 7th day they rested and held a feast to God,

-Although the Feast of Unleavened Bread lasted only seven days it was also
+Although the Feast of Unleavened Bread lasted only seven days it

 Toward the end of the 40 years the reproach of Egypt was removed.